 We all know that instant when we’re getting ready to pay for groceries or local coffee and the nice person behind the counter grimaces as you pull out your fancy new phone with Apple Pay or Google Pay and you can already feel your insides lurch with the knowledge that not only do you not have cash, you don’t even have your card with you.
 It’s the same with an HVAC technician coming to your house and then saying they only take cash or check.

 It’s unlikely there’s an ATM nearby and unexpected HVAC services can be quite pricey, while people don’t keep that kind of money just laying around anymore, not to mention the sheer drudgery of sending a check.
 This set of circumstances make it ideal for your tech to walk out of the house with only the promise of payment.
-This is where customer portal software can help!

 It doesn’t necessarily mean that these customers won’t pay at all just because you only take cash.
 But your HVAC business cash flow will suffer because they’ll delay it as long as possible.
 Many businesses shy away from taking card payments on-the-spot because they fear transaction fees but that’s simply a cost of business that you have to take into account as an HVAC manager.

 We’ve talked about it before, how instant payment is much simpler to manage and implement, and doesn’t involve your business handling (and insuring!) large amounts of cash.
 Not to mention that denying the customers the payment option that they’re most used to is only chasing them away from returning which will impact your cash flow in the future.

 4. You don’t take deposits or deferred payments

 Then you shouldn’t be surprised when you have non paying customers.
 Deposits are a fundamental business practice, especially as you start doing more complex projects.
 Charging customers part of the service cost in advance ensures you have a healthy HVAC business cash flow and it should cover most of your overheads.